RGD2/icestorm-git-sing/README.md

 This uses a Ubuntu 16.04 Image which is freshly updated and allows for the dependancies to be installed as binaries, which means they're most likely very similar or the same to what the developers of these packages use.

+## Why?

+You might generally be happy with using icestorm through prebuilt binaries (such as with apio).
+But should you find a bug, it'd be really helpful (and polite) if you verify that it exists in the latest build, such as this will get you.
+Doing so this way guarantees that you've got the absolute latest version, and probably also that your issue will get attention if you report it directly in the relevant git repository.

+It may also solve your issue, such that you may only need to wait for your usual binary distribution to update.

+Finally, if you would like to contribute, you can do so from within the image (just set up your github account details with `git config --global user.name ""` and likewise for `user.email` and you should be good to go).
+Be aware however that any changes you make in the image will get lost as soon as you close it! (unless you push them up to github).

-# Installation instruction
+# Installation instructions

 1. Install Singularity as per <https://singularity.lbl.gov/install-windows> (or relevant other instructions for your OS)
 	- Install vagrant, git for windows, virtualbox, and (if you like) vagrant manager.
-	- Use vagrant manager to install a minimal VM for Singularity as directed.
+	- Use vagrant to install a minimal VM for Singularity as directed.
 I used singularity-2.4
 2. Be in 'vagrant@vagrant' shell you'll end up in, after following those instructions.
 	- see below for how to get back in here if you get lost
 3. Get this repo into your singularity vagrant VM with `git clone https://github.com/RGD2/icestorm-git-sing`
 4. `cd icestorm-git-sing`
-4. `make shell`
+5. `make shell`

 ## Usage

 The git repos are in `/opt` and you will be root within the singularity image.

 If you're on windows (running with vagrant inside a virtualbox), then you need to load Oracle VM VirtualBox Manager and 'give' the USB devices corresponding to our FPGA board(s) to the VM.
 A USB 1.1 Controller should be sufficient, and will not require additional software installation (such the as VirtualBox guest tools).

+## Exiting

+CTRL-D a few times will do the trick.
+You will probably want to use Vagrant Manager to 'Halt' the VM too.
+Note that any changes to the image filesystem will be lost after singularity stops.

 ## Getting back in